donovanh/vision.rodeo/content/blog/2024-06-29-loading-material/index.md

 ### Putting the functions together

-Lastly we put these functions together to search for the entity, then the material, and return it.
+Next we put these functions together to search for the entity, then the material, and return it.

 ```swift
 func loadPieceMaterial(from sceneName: String, named materialName: String) -> RealityKit.Material? {